 Frequently Asked Questions

-Trailer Space Sharing is the application of LTL to open deck trailers.
-LTL, or less-than-truckload, refers to shipments that do not require the entire available space on a trailer.
-Open deck refers to trailers without stationary sides, such as flatbeds, step decks, and double drops.
-We combined the two and created our Trailer Space Sharing model, providing you the same benefit of standard LTL – only paying for the space you need.
+It is the application of LTL to open-deck trailers.
+“LTL,” or less-than-truckload, refers to shipments that do not require the entire capacity of the trailer.
+“Open-deck” refers to trailers that aren’t enclosed, such as flatbeds, step-decks, and double drops.
+Applying this trailer space sharing model provides the same benefit of standard LTL – only paying for the space you need.

 Third-party logistics providers are like a puzzle piece, filling a supply chain gap based on business need(s).
 3PLs are typically utilized for operations that a business may not have the time and/or resources to manage internally.
 This can include transportation, warehousing, and more.